 2. Identify your options

 According to the Australian Standard (AS/NZS 4859.1), the two best underfloor insulation to use are bulk insulation and reflective foils.

 Bulk insulation is a good option because it is capable of trapping heat inside the house during winter.
 While in summer, this insulation can prevent the heat from getting into the house.
 The best underfloor insulation materials to use for bulk insulation are polyester, natural wool, rock wool, and expandable polystyrene.

-Reflective foils insulation is a good option because it is capable of lowering down the radiant heat gain.
-The best underfloor insulation materials to use for reflective foils insulation are single and double-sided fall laminates, bubble wrap, and foam foil-faced wrap.
+Reflective foil insulation is a good option because it can lower radiant heat gain.
+The best underfloor insulation materials for reflective foil insulation are single and double-sided fall laminates, bubble wrap, and foam foil-faced wrap.

-The only difference between the two are listed as follows:
+The difference between the two are listed as follows:

-- The reflective foil insulation is advantageous to use with warmer climates location; while bulk insulation in colder climates.
+- The reflective foil insulation is advantageous for use in warmer climate locations while bulk insulation is in colder climates.

-- The reflective foil insulation is lighter in weight compared to bulk insulation.
+- Reflective foil insulation is lighter in weight compared to bulk insulation.

-- The reflective foil insulation requires more installation work than in bulk insulation.
+- Reflective insulation requires more installation work than bulk insulation.